 I had vaguely heard of St Elmo's Fire but I had never experienced it before.
 I found that I could 'wipe' more of the luminous plasma onto my glove but then I discovered that I couldn't get rid of it.
 The more I tried to wipe it off, the more of it gathered on my glove.
 After a few minutes it started to fade - from my glove and from the windscreen, and soon everything was back to normal.
 Only then did it occur to me that it might have been wiser not to gather the stuff on my flying glove in the first place.
 However, I never felt any electrical tingle so I assumed that the electrical bonding that all aircraft have to protect them from lightning strikes had done what it was supposed to do.

-We didn't see any further sign of anything out of the ordinary and by the time our navigator assured us that we were passing close to the southern tip of Greenland there was still complete cloud cover beneath us.
+We didn't see any further sign of anything out of the ordinary and by the time our navigator assured us that we were passing the southern tip of Greenland there was still complete cloud cover beneath us.
 We saw nothing of Scotland either when we crossed the coast near Prestwick - indeed we didn't see any ground at all until we were five miles from touchdown on a straight-in radar approach to Marham's Runway 06.
 From take-off at Goose Bay to touchdown at Marham, that flight lasted 4 hrs 40 mins - about average.